FAQ for Leave of Absence Policy

 How do I request a Leave of Absence?

-Students can access the Leave of Absence application through the Student Tools & Courses tab in Flashline (under the Make a Request channel).
-A link is also available on the Graduate Studies Forms Library.
-The request must be approved by the student’s, department chair/school director and college dean, as well as the Dean of Graduate Studies.
+To request a Leave of Absence, the student must complete a Request for Leave of Absence form, found on the Graduate Studies’ forms library.
+The request must be approved by the student’s advisor, department chair/school director and college dean.
 The reason for the request is confidential, and should remain in the student’s department/school file.
 A plan for re-admission, including any conditions that must be met, should be put in writing and kept in the student’s department/school file.
 The request should be submitted as soon as possible, but no later than the last day of classes in the term during which the leave has been taken.
 A retroactive Leave of Absence will not be granted.

 Am I eligible for a Leave of Absence if I have earned a grade of IN, IP, W, SF or NF?

 To be eligible, a student must be in good academic standing and be making reasonable progress toward the degree.
 Grades of IN, IP, W, SF or NF are generally not indicative of good academic standing or reasonable progress toward the degree, but will be considered on a case-by-case basis when determining eligibility.
 Depending on the circumstances, a student may be eligible with such grades (e.g., the grades are related to the circumstances that necessitate a Leave of Absence).

 Why doesn’t the Request for Leave of Absence form require documentation of the reason for my leave?